 Manage your TIme

-Here are her 7 time management strategies:
+Here are Laura’s seven time management strategies:

 - Take care of self.
-Sleeping and exercise will "make" time rather than "take" time.
-Your brain needs to take healthy breaks and your body needs to reenergize so you can perform at your best.
+Sleeping and exercise will make time rather than take time.
+Your brain needs to take healthy breaks, and your body needs to reenergize so you can perform at your best.

 - Use bits of time.
 Small moments have great impact.
 Use an extra 10 minutes to meditate, read a story to your kids or get advice from your mentor.